samplecount/methcla-site/index.md

 ---
 title: Methcla - Mobile sound engine
+description: Methcla is a mobile audio engine for iOS, Android, Windows and Linux.
 ---
 **Methcla** is a sound synthesis engine specially designed for mobile devices.
 Whether you want to write a software synthesizer for the iPad, develop an artistic application for Android phones or need an interactive soundscape for your mobile game, **Methcla** is for you!